 Parrish Art Museum, Water Mill, New York, July 20–October 13, 2014

-William Glackens is generously sponsored by Wilmington Trust.
+William Glackens is sponsored by

 Image: William J. Glackens (American, 1870–1938).
 Cape Cod Pier, 1908.
 Oil on canvas, 26 x 32 inches (66 x 81.3 cm).
 Museum of Art, Fort Lauderdale, Nova Southeastern University; Gift of an Anonymous Donor, 85.74